 BRIDGES THEME: LEADING IN A TIME OF TRANSFORMATION

 The BRIDGES Advisory Board has selected “Leading in a Time of Transformation” as the theme for BRIDGES.
 Transformational leadership, sometimes called “visionary leadership,” is a concept with a rich literature of theory and implementation studies.
-Four specific concepts have been selected by the Board as most important for women developing their capacities as academic leaders today:
+Three specific concepts have been selected by the Board as most important for women developing their capacities as academic leaders today:

 - Transformational leaders have values, not just titles.
-BRIDGES has not changed its commitment to preparing and encouraging women to seek the highest positions of leadership.
-To accomplish this goal, we want BRIDGES graduates to be leaders in bringing equity and excellence to our campuses regardless of our positions.
+BRIDGES is committed to prepare and encourage women to seek the highest positions of leadership.
+To accomplish this goal, we want BRIDGES graduates to be leaders in bringing equity, inclusion, and excellence to our campuses regardless of our positions.

 - Transformational leaders facilitate the development of leadership in those around them and rally community members to tackle difficult problems together.

-- Transformational leaders must be prepared to make informed decisions and influence change when required.
+- Transformational leaders make informed decisions and influence change when required.
 They assess and recognize whether incremental change or large-scale transformation is needed.
 They understand themselves well enough to stay firmly grounded in their values while seeking broad perspectives and even conflicting views.

 In the four weekends of BRIDGES, you will gain a better understanding of the academy, while looking at what is necessary for your own development as a leader, what you need to do to create new relationships with colleagues and allies, and what actions you may want to undertake to create innovative changes at your institution.
 Our program also emphasizes what we want to accomplish in helping North Carolina women in higher education claim, strengthen, and exercise their leadership capacities:

 - We will explore how exercising our leadership capacities to their fullest transforms the way we lead our lives and do our work.

 - We will encourage the use of women’s leadership capacities to transform our institutions and fields of expertise.